hashicorp-demoapp/payments/README.md

 ### DB controller

 The DB controller will enable when the `app.storage=db` property is configured.
 Below is an example with Vault transit encryption enabled.
-The default database for the application controller is the [H2 embedded database](http://www.h2database.com/html/quickstart.html) and requires no additional configuration.
+The default database for the controller is the [H2 embedded database](http://www.h2database.com/html/quickstart.html) and requires no additional configuration.
 The console for the database is located at `/h2-console`.
 You can login with `sa` & `password` credentials.

 vault.sh: